BEMISS2/JavaScript-Term-Project/finalProject/pixelLand/pixReadMe.txt

 Directions:

 This site is intended to be a keyboard movable game.
-The user uses the keys of their keyboard to move Pixel Dude up, down, left and right in order to navigate arround the emoji filled text messages.
-The goal is to score better than the last time you played everytime you play again.
+The user uses the keys of their keyboard to move Pixel Dude up, down, left and right in order to navigate around the emoji filled text messages.
+The goal is to score better than the last time you played every-time you play again.

 Current problems or issues: As of right now, there are no current problems or issues that effect playing the game itself.

-Plans to resolve issues: As of right now, the only asthetic issue I would like to work furhter on is the squishing of the top emoji message bubbles.
+Plans to resolve issues: As of right now, the only aesthetic issue I would like to work further on is the squishing of the top emoji message bubbles.
 I have worked and played with fixing this issue, but it still bothers me that they are squished significantly at times.

 Images: